Suitably qualified third parties

 This process is especially important to transgender, non-binary, takatāpui and intersex people.

-Children and young people need a letter of support from a third party to amend the sex on their birth certificate.
+Children and young people need a letter of support from a third party to amend the registered sex on their birth certificate.

+The role of a third party is to provide independent assurance that the child or young person understands what it means to amend the registered sex on their birth certificate, and it is something the child or young person wants to do.
 The third party is not assessing if the change is in the best interests of the child or young person, or if they physically conform to their gender.

 Questions about third parties

-Can anyone be a third party?
+Who can be a third party?

 Does a third party have to support a child or young person’s application?